sakshammittal4678/SmartSort-Trash-Image-Classifier/README.md

    - Styrofoam cups
    - Styrofoam food containers
    - Tea bags
+- The dataset contains a total of `15000` images which were split into three sets:
+   - Training set `9000` images : used for training the classifier
+   - Validation set `3000` images : used for evaluating while training
+   - Testing set `3000` images : used for final evaluation

 ## Project Structure

 - `trash-classification.ipynb`: Main notebook containing all the code, training, validation, and evaluation.
 - Images directory: Sample images for each trash class.
+   - Each class has two subdirectories
+      - Default : Contains studio style images
+      - Real world : Contain real world images of the specific class

 ## Usage